 - When creating accounts for Transloadit, never use a personal email address (but firstname.lastname@example.org or email@example.com instead).

-- Section 3.1 of our contract states that you need written agreement before adding Third-party code.
+- Section 3.1 of our Consultancy Services Agreement states that you need written agreement before adding Third-party code.
 When writing Pull Requests that include open source licensed code, an approval or merge by a repository admin counts as such.

 Do not stray from these guidelines without written permission by Transloadit's founders.